clicon/clixon-controller-docs/overview.rst

 Overview
 ********

-Th clixon network controller is an open-source manager of network devices based on NETCONF and YANG.
+The clixon network controller is an open-source manager of network devices based on NETCONF and YANG.

 The controller is based on `Clixon <https://clixon-docs.readthedocs.io>`_.
 The controller is a Clixon application.